-Gallery guides, city guides, and the general layout of the museums and galleries are discussed prior to the trip so students can focus on the exact venues that interest them and relate to their work best.
+Gallery guides, city guides, and the general layout of the museums and galleries are discussed prior to the trip so students can focus on the exact venues that interest them and best relate to their work.

 Each student is provided with an individual studio space (about 12 x 18 ft.) at the AICAD Studios in the DUMBO (Down Under the Manhattan Bridge Overpass) district in Brooklyn, right on the East River with a view of the Brooklyn Bridge looking over to Manhattan.

 The program takes place in an enormous renovated building -- full of arts organizations -- within an architecturally designed space located at 20 Jay Street, Suite M10.